smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

 Terminology
 -----------

-There's a lot of terminology to define so I've broken it up into two sections
+There's a lot of terminology to define so I've broken it up into three sections.

 ### General terms